Cornell Franklin

-Cornell Sidney Franklin (1892–1959) was an American lawyer and judge and also served as the chairman of the Shanghai Municipal Council from 1937 to 1940.
+Cornell Sidney Franklin (1892–1959) was an American lawyer, judge and politician who served as the chairman of the Shanghai Municipal Council from 1937 to 1940.

 Early life

-Franklin was born April 1, 1892 in Columbus, Mississippi, United States.
+Franklin was born April 1, 1892, in Columbus, Mississippi, United States.
 He was the son of Cornell Samuel and Mary Wycoff (Taylor) Franklin.
 He was educated at the Franklin Academy from which he graduated in 1909 and the University of Mississippi where he obtained a BA in 1913 and an LLB in 1914.

-Legal Practice in Hawaii
+Legal practice in Hawaii

 Franklin practiced law in Hawaii from 1914 to 1917.
 He then served as an assistant Attorney General of Hawaii from 1917 to 1918.
 In 1919, he was appointed First Judge of the First Judicial Circuit of Hawaii and served in that position until 1921 when he moved to Shanghai.

 Shanghai

-Franklin arrived in Shanghai on December 31, 1921 and commenced practice of law before the United States Court for China.
+Franklin arrived in Shanghai on December 31, 1921, and commenced practice of law before the United States Court for China.
 In the 1920s he was in partnership with Walter Chalaire.
 After Chalaire returned to America, from 1928 he served as the senior member of the firm Fleming, Franklin & Allman).

 A claim by Chalaire against Franklin was heard in the United States Court for China for the agreed price of the sale of the firm.
 Franklin won in Shanghai but lost on appeal to the United States Court of Appeals for the Ninth Circuit in San Francisco.

 In 1933, Franklin was elected a member of Shanghai Municipal Council.
 In 1937 he was elected Chairman of the Council and served in that position for three years.

 After the Japanese invasion of China in 1937, the Shanghai International Settlement was encircled by Japanese troops.

 Franklin along with the Secretary General of the Council, Stirling Fessenden were involved with a number of negotiations with the Japanese to maintain the independence of the International Settlement.

 Franklin was interned by the Japanese during World War II; early in the morning of November 5, 1942, he was arrested by officers of the Kempeitai and held in the Haiphong Road Camp in Shanghai.
 He was repatriated from Shanghai in September, 1943 on the Japanese ship Teia Maru as part of the 1943 prisoner exchange.
 He returned to America on board the MS Gripsholm with other Americans after transferring in a Goa, India, then a Portuguese colony and a neutral port.